ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/README.md

 [Cut and Cover](src/methods/cut_and_cover/cut_and_cover.md)

 Knotweed is easy to defeat.
 Trash bags and Contractor Bags are cheap.
 We can tape the seams with Packing Tape or Duct Tape.
 We just keep the land covered for 5 to 10 years and the knotweed will be defeated.
 It's very inexpensive even for an acre.
+When taping the seams together the more tape you use the better, because it will make a much easier time when adjusting your row.

+We tape them together in rows to make it easy to remove any spears that come up to try to pierce it.

+Remember, the more tape we use on the seam the easier everything will be outside.

+To make a nice row of trash bags, it's easier to tape it inside where there is no dirt.

+We tape about 5 trash bags together at the edges with some overlap with a very long piece of tape for good strength.
+This row becomes very manageable outside.

+The first time you apply the row outside the knotweed will start pushing up trying to pierce it like a spear.

+You will pull the row of trash bags back and remove the knotweed spears.

+You will then bring the trash bag row bag down easily and keep it weighted so it won't blow away.

 ---